tdg5/blog/_posts/2015-01-12-tail-call-optimization-in-ruby-background.md

 Let's get started!

 ## A little background on tail call optimization
-[Nithin's article](http://nithinbekal.com/posts/ruby-tco/) does a great job of explaining tail recursive functions and tail call optimization, so if you're a little iffy on either subject, I'd recommend reading that before you continue with this post.
-The [Tail call entry in Wikipedia](https://en.wikipedia.org/wiki/Tail_call) is also a useful resource for even more depth on the subject.
+[Nithin's article][Nithin Bekall - TCO in Ruby] does a great job of explaining tail recursive functions and tail call optimization, so if you're a little iffy on either subject, I'd recommend reading that before you continue with this post.
+The [Tail call entry in Wikipedia][Wikipedia - tail call] is also a useful resource for even more depth on the subject.

 To summarize, tail call optimization, or tail call elimination as it is also known, is a special feature of some kinds of tail recursive functions that